adlnet/xAPI-Spec/xAPI.md

 * The owner of the attachment MAY stop providing the attachment data at this IRL at any time.
 * Security restrictions MAY be applied to clients attempting to access the attachment data at this IRL.

-The duration an attachment is made available for, and the security restrictions applied to hosted attachments, are out of scope of this specification.
+The period of time an attachment is made available for, and the security restrictions applied to hosted attachments, are out of scope of this specification.

 ###### Example